The Origin of the World

 harmonious content of the book.
 At the same time, it shows a genuine

 strategy which can be found throughout his photographic Oeuvre.
-In the same
+In the

 way that he refers to visual mass culture (films, pop songs, record covers